 - Invertase catalyzes the breakdown of sucrose (table sugar), especially in high-sugar containing vegetables like corn and beets, which are then converted into fructose and glucose.

 Taking these types of enzymes may help reduce gas, bloating, and constipation after vegetable-heavy meals.

 I formulated the Rootcology Veggie Enzymes supplement with a specific combination of enzymes, including cellulase and amylase, to help with this process.
 It also contains the enzymes protease, lactase, lipase, and phytase to help break down proteins, grains, and fats for optimal digestion.

-I recommend taking one capsule with every meal that is high in vegetables — but be sure to consult with your practitioner before starting them to tailor the dosage to your individual needs.
+I recommend taking 1 capsule with every meal that is high in vegetables — but be sure to consult with your practitioner before starting them, to tailor the dosage to your individual needs.